 Seven Red Flags to Look for in Romantic Relationships

 When starting a new romantic relationship, it’s easy to get caught in a whirlwind of emotions.
-But it’s important to look for any potential red flags in your partner’s behavior.
+But it’s essential to look for any potential red flags in your partner’s behavior.
 Identifying these seven red flags can save you from heartbreak and help support your long-term recovery:

 - Lack of communication and trust